Apsinga: History

-Apsinga appears to be one of the smaller Satavahana settlements supporting bigger settlements like Ter.
-According to the villagers ‘till recent times cotton was traded via Wadgaon (Siddheswar), an ancient Stupa site, situated 8 km northeast of Apsinga towards Ter’.
-Also, black soil in and around the site is most suitable for growing cotton.
+Apsinga is 2.3 km southeast of an ancient habitation site of the Satavahana period, also named Apsinga.
+The site is surrounded by two small seasonal rivers, one at a distance of 300 m to the south (named "Nagzhari") and the other 5 m away, to the east (named "Kamta").
+The archaeological remains at Apsinga suggest it to be one of the smaller Satavahana settlements supporting bigger settlements like Ter.
+According to the villagers, until recent times, cotton was traded via Wadgaon (Siddheswar), an ancient Stupa site, situated 8 km northeast of Apsinga towards Ter.
 The evidence of conch shell debitage and a large amount of shell bangle pieces suggests that the raw material was being imported to the site for shell working.
-Including the brick structure of the area, the site seems to have covered an area of 3 hectares.
-The number of bricks coming from the site suggests that the site had a lot of structural activities.
+The site seems to have covered an area of 3 hectares (including the brick structure of the area).